| |

 of the village of Werowocomoco continued.
 The following excerpts

 from students' journals recount parts of that experience.
+The Beginning: The field school always begins with a

 meeting in Washington Hall on the first day.
 Dr. Gallivan talks